codephilip/authentication-middleware/README.md

 # Auth Middleware

-A reusable authentication and authorization middleware for Express microservices.
+A reusable authentication and authorization middleware for Express microservices, designed to be used as a GitHub submodule.

 ## Features